matomo-org/developer-documentation/docs/theming.md

 ### Simple theming

+For simple theming we mean slighty and fast modifications to the CSS using [Leaner CSS](http://en.wikipedia.org/wiki/LESS_%28stylesheet_language%29).
+Yes Sir, Piwik uses LESS.

 #### Colors and fonts

 Colors that are used in CSS are simple to override.
-Usually it is enough to just change the value of less variables.
+Usually it is enough to just change the value of variables set using LESS.
 For example to change the background from white to black you can simply define the following variable:

     @theme-color-background-base: #000;